jordansinger/Entypo/README.md

 ##Description

-This package contains Entypo's icons sprite in both blacn and white, large and small.
+This package contains Entypo's icons sprite in both black and white, large and small.
+Social icons include 20x20 black, white and colored.
 Big thanks to Jordan Singer (https://github.com/jordansinger) for taking the time to create this.

 	- Entypo Sprite is maintained by Jordan Singer, Daniel Haim